Fang2403/Analysis_of_Factors_Influencing_Patiens_Attendance_at_Medical_Appointments/README.md

 Through detailed exploratory data analysis and predictive modeling, this project expects to:

 1. Uncover the main reasons behind patient absence.
-3. Provide recommendations on how to address these issues to improve appointment attendance.
+2. Provide recommendations on how to address these issues to improve appointment attendance.
-3.Develop a reliable predictive model that can be used by healthcare facilities to anticipate and mitigate potential absence.
+3. Develop a reliable predictive model that can be used by healthcare facilities to anticipate and mitigate potential absence.

 ### Contributions